pudly/schmopera-hugo/content/articles/loc-barber.md

 </figure>

 This production of _Barber_ - a re-mount from 2014 - features beautiful sets with pale stone and rounded archways designed by Scott Pask, with a revolving set-piece that gives us both a Sevillian courtyard and the airy interior of Doctor Bartolo's patrician abode.
 Fabulously detailed costumes by Catherine Zuber are sure to enchant; Almaviva's leather trench!
 The intricate embroidery on Rosina's Act I gown!
 Howard Harrison's genuinely gorgeous lighting design marks the passage of time clearly and colorfully.

+> Even most native Italian singers don't have such a finessed command of the language and richly nuanced approach to recitative, let alone his bodacious sense of comic timing.

 Tara Faircloth directs the revival, originally helmed by Rob Ashford.
 While all the faffing about with potted plants and jazz-square heavy choreo in the Act I finale grew tiresome, there were many comic bright spots, (and lots of big-bellied laughs!), thanks to a plucky cast of principals unafraid of physical comedy.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569889612/media/2019/10/Marianne_Crebassa_Lawrence_Brownlee_THE_BARBER_OF_SEVILLE_Lyric_Opera_of_Chicago_LYR190925_955_ibu7yg.jpg){{% /md %}}